Multi-mission radioisotope thermoelectric generator

 The multi-mission radioisotope thermoelectric generator (MMRTG) is a type of radioisotope thermoelectric generator (RTG) developed for NASA space missions such as the Mars Science Laboratory (MSL), under the jurisdiction of the United States Department of Energy's Office of Space and Defense Power Systems within the Office of Nuclear Energy.
 The MMRTG was developed by an industry team of Aerojet Rocketdyne and Teledyne Energy Systems.

 Background

 Space exploration missions require safe, reliable, long-lived power systems to provide electricity and heat to spacecraft and their science instruments.
-A uniquely capable source of power is the radioisotope thermoelectric generator (RTG) – essentially a nuclear battery that reliably converts heat into electricity.
+One such power source is the radioisotope thermoelectric generator (RTG) – essentially a nuclear battery that converts heat into electricity.
 Radioisotope power has been used on eight Earth orbiting missions, eight missions to the outer planets, and the Apollo missions after Apollo 11 to the Moon.
 The outer Solar System missions are the Pioneer 10 and 11, Voyager 1 and 2, Ulysses, Galileo, Cassini and New Horizons missions.
 The RTGs on Voyager 1 and Voyager 2 have been operating since 1977.
 In total, over the last four decades, 26 missions and 45 RTGs have been launched by the United States.